parveenkrraina/Databricks-Certified-Associate-Training/Session-08/Lab-2.md

 4. Select appropriate cluster configuration (default is fine).
 5. Set pipeline mode to **Trigger**.
 6. Specify a storage location for the pipeline (DBFS path or cloud storage).
-7. Under Pipeline settings, select **SQL** as the language.
-8. Save the pipeline (don’t start it yet).
+7. Save the pipeline (don’t start it yet).

 ---